brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-11.md

 he is vulnerable to manipulations from others, particularly for someone as skilled at manipulating as Voldemort.'

-'But I have hope for him.
+"But I have hope for him.
 His parents were very good people, I knew them well, and as he was sorted into Gryffindor I would say he is inclined to resist corruption where he sees it.
 It's a gamble, but even so that boy cannot remain in Britain.
 He's already being used shamelessly to gain